rolentle/redux_tdd_kata/readme.md

 ## REDUX CODE KATA

-The goal of this is to implement a caculator in Redux
+The goal of this is to implement a caculator and todo lists in Redux.